starfrost013/Dysnomia/readme.txt

-Dysnomia v0.5 post-alpha3 plus Readme build ~67.
+Dysnomia v0.5.91 Readme

+//DEVELOPMENT HAS CEASED AS OF SEPTEMBER 9, 2017//

+//NO NEW UPDATES WILL BE RELEASED//

 --Current System--
 All planets, dwarf planets, and known major moons of the Solar System